 - A. Includes But Not Limited To: - 1.
-Furnish and install condensing units as described in contract documents. - B. Related Sections: - 1.
-Section 23 0501: Common HVAC Requirements. - 2.
-Section 23 2300: Refrigerant Piping System.
+Furnish and install compressor units as described in contract documents. - B. Related Sections: - 1.
+Section 23 0501: 'Common HVAC Requirements'. - 2.
+Section 23 2300: 'Refrigerant Piping'. - 3.
+Section 23 6313: Modular indoor central- station air handling units

+A. Definitions:

-- A. Definitions: - 1.
-Compressor: Pump that increases vapor (refrigerant or air) pressure from one level to a higher level of pressure. - 2.
-Condenser: Device used to condense refrigerant in a cooling system. - 3.
-Condenser Coils: In an air conditioner, the coil dissipates heat from the refrigerant, changing the refrigerant from vapor to liquid. - 4.
-Condensing Unit: Outside section of an air conditioning system which pumps vaporized refrigerant from the evaporator, compresses it, liquefies it in the condenser and returns it to the evaporator coil.
-The outdoor portion of a split system air conditioner contains the compressor and outdoor coil. - 5.
+- 1. Compressor: Pump that increases vapor (refrigerant or air) pressure from one level to a higher level of pressure. - 2.
+Compressor Unit: Outside section of an air conditioning system which pumps vaporized refrigerant from the evaporator, compresses it, liquefies it in the condenser and returns it to the evaporator coil.
+The outdoor portion of a split system air conditioner contains the compressor and outdoor coil. - 3.
+Condenser: Device used to condense refrigerant in a cooling system. - 4.
+Condenser Coils: In a compressor unit, the coil dissipates heat from the refrigerant, changing the refrigerant from vapor to liquid. - 5.
 Refrigerant: Absorbs heat by a change of state (evaporation) from liquid to a gas, and releases heat by a change of state (condenses) from gas back to a liquid. - 6.
 SEER (Seasonal Energy Efficiency Ratio): Measure of cooling efficiency for air conditioners and heat pumps.
 A ratio of total cooling in comparison to electrical energy input in watts per hour.
 Higher the seer, the more energy efficient the unit.
 Since 2006, the minimum SEER required by the Department of Energy is 13.00 and 15.00+ SEER is considered high efficiency. - 7.
 Split System: Combination of an outdoor unit (air conditioner or heat pump) with an indoor unit (furnace or air handler).
-Split systems must be matched for optimum efficiency. - B. Reference Standards: - 1.
-American National Standards Institute / Air-Conditioning, Heating, and Refrigeration Institute: - a.
-ANSI/AHRI Standard 210/240-2008, 'Performance Rating of Unitary Air-Conditioning & Air-Source Heat Pump Equipment' (formerly ARI Standard 210/240).
+Split systems must be matched for optimum efficiency.

+B. Reference Standards: